July 23 Update: Amazon has confirmed how it holds onto recordings, details below.

 Worried that Alexa might be holding onto your conversations longer than it should?
 Amazon's making it easier to delete conversations its voice-powered digital speakers might have recorded — and you can do it all with the sound of your own voice.

 At the same time it was announcing a new Amazon Echo Show — this model has a physical shutter to cover the camera when you're not using it — Amazon was also launching an Alexa Privacy Hub that provides explanations on Alexa privacy controls as well as access to your settings.
 There are also two voice commands that give you immediate control over Alexa recordings.

 MORE: Best Amazon Alexa Skills

-If you're uncomfortable with the idea of leaving around old voice recordings, there's a way to clear the data on your Alexa devices if you're so inclined.
-Before you start deleting, though, remember that you're essentially wiping the AI's specialized memory, as it's retaining this information to better serve you.
+If you're uncomfortable with the idea of leaving around old voice recordings, there's an old-school way to clear the data on your Alexa devices, though it involves a bit of tapping.
+Before you start deleting, remember that you're essentially wiping the AI's specialized memory, as it's retaining this information to better serve you.